 dolphins humans Primo & Puka Ariana Kukors Megan Jendrick Beth Botsford venue Santa Cruz 2008 Seattle 2008 Sydney 2000 Atlanta 1996 style dolphin kick freestyle breaststroke backstroke distance n/a 100 m 100 m 100 m time n/a 49.62 s 67.05 s 61.19 speed 9.0 m/s typical force 1600 N 290 N 290 N 290 N power

-- The English scientist Thomas Young (1773–1829) was the first person to define work as the force-displacement product.
-In the passage below, he almost defined power also.
+- The English scientist Thomas Young (1773–1829) was the first person to use the word energy in its modern sense.
+In the passage below he almost defined a new unit for power — something along the lines of the horsepower, but using people.

 The daily work of a labouring man, of middle age, and in good health, will serve as a convenient unit for the comparison of moving powers of all kinds.
 It may be most easily remembered in this form: a man can raise a weight of 10 pounds to the height of 10 feet in a second, and can continue this labour for 10 hours a day.